Did you know

-Mallard breed throughout majority of Canada and U.S. (Canadian breeding range expanding in east and north due to natural expansion and introduction by humans).
+Mallards breed throughout majority of Canada and United States (Canadian breeding range expanding in east and north due to natural expansion and introduction by humans).

-Winters in U.S., northern Mexico and southern Canada (as long as open water and food are available).
+They winter in United States, northern Mexico and southern Canada (as long as open water and food are available).
 Most widely distributed dabbler in the world also breeds in Europe and Asia.
 Most abundant North American duck.

 - With the exception of the muscovy duck, mallards are the predecessors of all domestic ducks; they have been domesticated in Southeast Asia for over 2000 years and in Europe since at least the 12th century.

 - Mallards interbreed with black ducks, northern pintails, gadwall, cinnamon teal and green-winged teal; scientists believe that interbreeding between black ducks and mallards may be a cause for concern for the black duck population